hr21don/CW2-STARS-Students/README.md

 Your Options to start the project:

-* Create one more more runner object to call individual methods.
+* Create one more more runner object.
 * Start the UI for the Stars the system by running 'void main(string[] args)'.